awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.DocumentDB.md

 + Table mode and document mode have the limitations discussed preceding\.
 + Migrating in parallel using autosegmentation has the limitations described preceding\.
 + An Amazon DocumentDB \(MongoDB compatible\) source doesn’t support using a specific timestamp as a start position for change data capture \(CDC\)\.
 An ongoing replication task starts capturing changes regardless of the timestamp\.
++ When using DocumentDB \(MongoDB compatible\) as a source, DMS can handle a maximum of 250 records per second\.

 ## Using extra connections attributes with Amazon DocumentDB as a source<a name="CHAP_Source.DocumentDB.ECAs"></a>